The Law of Uniform Connectedness

 © Fintory, Fair Use

-When designing for different screen sizes and devices, consider how changes in scale may affect the visual connections.
-Ensure that the connections remain clear and meaningful across various devices and orientations.
+When designing for different screen sizes and devices, it’s important to think about the effect that changes in scale may have on the visual connections.
+So, be sure that the connections remain clear and meaningful across various devices and orientations.

-Ensure that the visual connections and cues used in the design are accessible to all users, including those with visual impairments.
+It’s important to make sure that the visual connections and cues in the design are accessible to all users—that includes those with visual impairments.
 Use proper color contrast and provide alternative text for visual elements.
 Accessibility is a great—and in many cases, mandatory—consideration.

 Work closely with developers to ensure that the visual connections and cues get implemented consistently across different devices and platforms.